Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 • - reduction of pain associated with their spasm.

 • 11.
-Itching effect, because. the sensitivity of the skin changes - the tactile feeling increases.
+Itching effect, because The sensitivity of the skin changes - the tactile sense increases.

 Contraindications: